Elyriand21/LyricLink/README.md

-# 📝 RhymeBot
+# 📝 LyricLink

-**RhymeBot** is a simple GUI application built with PyQt5 that allows users to input a word and search for its rhymes.
+**LyricLink** is a simple GUI application built with PyQt5 to help overcome writer's block by suggesting rhymes for a given word.
+The application groups rhymes based on syllable count for better organization and presents them in an intuitive interface.
+This software was developed by **Felix Banks**.

 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg)
 ![PyQt5](https://img.shields.io/badge/PyQt5-GUI-green.svg)